Lbrienza4498/comm4190_S24_Research_Project/README.md

 # COMM4190 Spring 2024 - Research Project

-* Use this repository for your Research Project

-### Overview

-* The focus of this project is to either:
-  1. Select a theoretical communication framework (e.g. Accomodation Theory) developed to explain human communication behavior and explore its implications for communicating with (in both senses) an LLM.
-  2. Examine a specific communicative context or example (e.g. political debate, interaction between customer and service representative, a messaging campaign in health communication, etc.) and explore whether and how LLMs might be used and the associated implications.

-* Write a paper/report in Markdown using Zotero citations.

-### Method

-* Add notebooks, Markdown files, your BibTex bibliography file, PDFs, images etc. to the repo related to your project.
-* The report should be in a Notebook and use the citation extension of JupyterLab to add citations.
-* You can render the Notebook to PDF using "Save and Export as" function in JupyterLab.
-* You make have additional notebooks or other files to show your empirical LLM work.

----

-### DELETE THE ABOVE CONTENT AND USE THIS FILE TO PROVIDE A DESCRIPTION AND OVERVIEW OF YOUR PROJECT

-I am thinking of having AI play a therapist with me, where I am the patient and the AI tool is the therapist.
-I am going to probably use both a censored LLM, like Claude-3-opus as they provide very well thought-out text, and then an uncensored LLM, to see if there is a difference in how far they are willing to help or the types of topics they are willing to handle.
-Right now, I am in the process of finding research that talks about AI's implications for therapy and health & wellness and I hope to coincide those findings with my findings from the AI.
+Recent developments in artificial intelligence (AI) have created new opportunities for mental health care, especially through the use of AI chatbots or Large Language Models (LLMs).
+These AI technologies have the ability to give accessible, on-demand emotional support by participating in human-like conversations and tailoring replies to user input.
+Thus, I wanted to examine this specific communicative context and explore whether and how LLMs might be used and the associated implications.

+This research project will look at the effects of using AI  in the context of therapy by comparing two alternative LLMs: Claude-3-Opus, a censored AI, and an uncensored LLM.
+In this therapeutic context, I will engage in a simulated therapy session where I play the role of the patient and the AI serves as the therapist.

+I performed a literature review to figure out the present state of knowledge on AI's implications regarding therapy and mental health.
+By combining literary findings with the results from modeled therapy sessions, I plan on contributing to the increasing amount of work on the use of AI in mental health support.